What is it?

 For this coming year we will continue our support of Pupil Premium students with a wave model of support and intervention.

-- A Thematic approach to improve literacy and numeracy for the most vulnerable students in Year 7, 8 and 9
+- A thematic excel curriculum approach to improve literacy and numeracy for the most vulnerable students in Year 7, 8 and 9